s2lsoftener/PuyoGuides/docs/tutorial/basics.md

     arrowData: '000000000000000000000000000000000000000000000000000000000000000000000000000000',
     autoDrop: false,
     advanceNext: true,
-    slideText: 'Let\'s say you start with this, three Red Puyos.
+    slideText: 'Imagine you\'re starting with this, three Red Puyos.
 You have Red and Blue Puyos coming up.'
   },
   {
     fieldData: '0000000000000000000000000000000000000000000000000000000000000000000000R0000RR0',